Homeless individuals who voluntarily left temporary accommodation during the period by local authority

 Vale of Glamorgan data:

-Due to an unexpected system disruption following an upgrade, Vale of Glamorgan were unable to provide data for November 2025 to February 2026.
+Due to an unexpected system disruption following an upgrade, Vale of Glamorgan were unable to provide data for November to March 2026.
 In agreement with the local authority, October 2025 data has been used as an estimate for each of the missing months.
 This applies to the following measures:

 • Occurrences of people placed into temporary accommodation during the month